 Additionally, as the winter is not a tourist high season in Greece, prices for accommodations drop drastically – and let’s not forget Greece is an affordable country compared to other European cities.

 by Martina from PlacesofJuma

-Dubrovnik in Croatia is a real insider tip for a winter holiday destination in Europe!
+Dubrovnik in Croatia is a real insider tip for a European winter holiday destination!
 The world-famous port city is really crowded with tourists during the warm summer months, but in winter you can experience the medieval town from a completely different side.
-Only a few tourists are drawn to the port city at this time, and so you can enjoy this beautiful old town from its best side during a sunny winter break.
+Only a few tourists are drawn to the port city at this time, so you can enjoy this beautiful old town from its best side during a sunny winter break.

 Even in winter, there is a lot to do in Dubrovnik!
 This UNESCO World Heritage City has many romantic alleys and churches to explore, and a walk along the Dubrovnik old walls is a must on every trip.

-In addition, the city offers a “Winter Card”, where you get in the quite expensive Dubrovnik fabulous discounts in numerous restaurants, souvenir stores, cultural houses and wellness centres.
+In addition, the city offers a “Winter Card”, where you get fabulous discounts in numerous restaurants, souvenir stores, cultural houses and wellness centres.
 Also, the famous wall of Dubrovnik is much cheaper at this time of year.

-During the Christmas season, the Dubrovnik Christmas market is also held in the Sponza Palace.
-A lovely location for enjoy winter flair in Croatia.
-In February, on the other hand, Carnival is celebrated along the famous Stradun street.
+The Dubrovnik Christmas market is also held in the Sponza Palace during the Christmas season.
+A lovely location to enjoy winter flair in Croatia.
+In February, Carnival is celebrated along the famous Stradun street.